martin67/adventofcode/src/main/doc/aoc2016/Day13AMazeOfTwistyLittleCubicles.md

 ##Part Two
 **How many locations** (distinct x,y coordinates, including your starting location) can you reach in at most 50 steps?

+Your puzzle answer was 127.

+Both parts of this puzzle are complete!
+They provide two gold stars: **